usman7384/IBDMRippoff/readMe.md

 ## API Documentation

-The API documentation for this project can be found on Postman:
+The API documentation/est cases for this project can be found on Postman:

+Postman collection has also been added to the backend folder

 [Postman Documentation](https://documenter.getpostman.com/view/31616266/2sA3JGeNuZ)